shinjan025/Pressure_predictor_ReGCNN_Drivernet/README.md

 # Pressure_predictor_ReGCNN_Drivernet
-Modify the ReGCNN workflow from the original authors of Drivernet, to predict pressure distribution and encode/embed geometry for downstream tasks (Proprietary).
+Modified the ReGCNN workflow from the original authors of Drivernet, to predict pressure distribution and encode/embed geometry for downstream tasks (Proprietary).
 Applied on the Drivernet++ surface pressure components.

 Ref to dataset and original code: https://github.com/Mohamedelrefaie/DrivAerNet